airbytehq/airbyte/docs/deploying-airbyte/local-deployment.md

 :::warning
 This tool is in active development.
 Airbyte strives to provide high quality, reliable software, however there may be bugs or usability issues with this command.
-If you find an issue with the `abctl` command, please report it as a github issue [here](https://github.com/airbytehq/airbyte/issues) with the tpye of "Issue: 🤷 Others issues requests..." please add the `area/quickstart` label.
+If you find an issue with the `abctl` command, please report it as a github issue [here](https://github.com/airbytehq/airbyte/issues) with the type of "Issue: 🤷 Others issues requests..." please add the `area/quickstart` label.

 :::